Blackadder: Future

 Stephen Fry has expressed the view that, since the series went out on such a good "high", a film might not be a good idea.

 During his June 2007 stage performance, chronicled on the Tony Robinson's Cunning Night Out DVD, Robinson states that, after filming the Back & Forth special, the general idea was to reunite for another special in 2010.
 Robinson jokingly remarked that Hugh Laurie's success on House may make that difficult.

-At the end of Blackadder Rides Again, Robinson asked Tim McInnerny if he would do another series and he responded "no", because he thought people would not want to see them as they are now and would rather remember them for how they were.
-In the same documentary, Rowan Atkinson voiced his similar view; 'Times past; that's what they were!'
-However, Miranda Richardson and Tony Robinson expressed enthusiasm towards the idea of a series set in the Wild West, whilst John Lloyd favoured an idea for a series with a Neanderthal Blackadder.
-Lastly, Stephen Fry suggested a series set in a prisoner of war camp during World War II, but later remarked that "perhaps it's best to leave these things as a memory."

 On 28 November 2012, Rowan Atkinson reprised the role at the "We are most amused" comedy gala for the Prince's Trust at the Royal Albert Hall.
 He was joined by Tony Robinson as Baldrick.
 The sketch involved Blackadder as CEO of Melchett, Melchett and Darling bank facing an enquiry over the banking crisis.

 In August 2015, Tony Robinson said in an interview "I do think a new series of Blackadder is on the cards.
 I have spoken to virtually all the cast about this now.
 The only problem is Hugh [Laurie]'s fee.
 He's a huge star now."
 However, in October 2018, Richard Curtis "dashed hopes" that the show would return for a fifth series.

+In April 2017 at the BFI & Radio Times Television Festival, Atkinson stated "There are no plans to do anything" and revealed a potential Russian Revolution themed series that never materialised:

+"There was a plan twenty years ago that got nowhere which was called Redadder which I quite liked.
+It was set in Russia in 1917 and Blackadder and Baldrick were working for the Tsar.
+They had blue stripes around their caps and then the Revolution happened and Rik Mayall unsurprisingly was playing Rasputin."

 In December 2020, Rowan Atkinson told the Radio Times:

-I don't actually like the process of making anything – with the possible exception of Blackadder.
+"I don't actually like the process of making anything – with the possible exception of Blackadder.
 Because the responsibility for making that series funny was on many shoulders, not just mine.
 Blackadder represented the creative energy we all had in the '80s.
-To try to replicate that 30 years on wouldn't be easy.
+To try to replicate that 30 years on wouldn't be easy."

+Most recently, in December 2024, Ben Elton poured doubt on a fifth series of Blackadder:

+"But there will not be a fifth series of Blackadder, I think that’s pretty much a certainty.
+I have no interest in doing it.
+I don’t think any of us do, with the possible exception of Tony [Robinson].
+But if we did, the world would be our oyster.
+We could have fun with any period."

 Home media

-All series and many of the specials are available on VHS tapes and DVD.
+All series and many of the specials are available on VHS tapes, DVDs & Blu-rays.
 Many are also available on BBC audio cassette.
-As of 2008, a "Best of BBC" edition box set is available containing all four major series together with Blackadder's Christmas Carol and Back & Forth.
+As of 2008, a "Best of BBC" edition box set is available containing all four series together with Blackadder's Christmas Carol and Back & Forth.
 All four series and the Christmas special are also available for download on iTunes.